-- All Washington prisons operate some kind of animal training or adoption program.
+- A majority of Washington prisons operate some kind of animal training or adoption program.
 The programs benefit local communities, teach the inmates responsibility, and provide an incentive to maintain positive behavior while incarcerated.
 Learn more by reading the 'Digging Deeper: Exploring the Value of Prison-Based Dog Handler Programs' study.

 - Freedom Project